Light-Meson Spectroscopy with COMPASS: Strong Interactions

 for $\sqrt{s} \simeq M_0$, \cref{eq:bw.nonrel} can be written as

-which is the relativistic, Lorentz-covariant form of the elastic Breit-Wigner amplitude with constant width.
+which is the relativistic, Lorentz-covariant form of the elastic Breit--Wigner amplitude with constant width.

 \Cref{fig:bw} displays the modulus squared, the imaginary versus the real part (Argand diagram), and the phase of $\rho(s)\, t_\ell(s)$ as a function of~$\sqrt{s}$.
 In \cref{fig:bw.modulus} the relativistic form is compared to the non-relativistic form.
 For elastic scattering, the locus of $\rho(s)\, t_\ell(s)$ follows a circle of unit diameter around the point $0 + i/2$ in counterclockwise direction in the Argand diagram shown in \cref{fig:bw.im-re}.
 When a threshold for inelastic processes is passed, we have $\eta_\ell < 1$, and the locus moves inward from the circle.
 The phase shift~$\delta_\ell$, which is always measured \wrt some reference\footnote{Compare to the phase shift of a driven oscillator, which is measured \wrt the driving force.} undergoes a steep rise from~0 to~\SI{180}{\degree} when the energy is varied across the resonance position (see \cref{fig:bw.phase}).
-It should be stressed that the Breit-Wigner approximation for \cref{eq:pw_amp.param.elastic} in \cref{eq:bw.rel} is only valid for isolated, narrow resonances in the vicinity of the resonance mass and sufficiently far from thresholds.
+It should be stressed that the Breit--Wigner approximation for \cref{eq:pw_amp.param.elastic} in \cref{eq:bw.rel} is only valid for isolated, narrow resonances in the vicinity of the resonance mass and sufficiently far from thresholds.
 For wider resonances, the opening of the phase space for the decay products across the resonance width has to be taken into account by replacing the constant width~$\Gamma_0$ in \cref{eq:bw.rel} by the dynamic width~$\Gamma(s)$ that will be discussed below: